 The non-equity exposure in each strategy is invested across a wide range of asset classes which our Investment Committee believes offer the dual properties of value and diversification.

 Our Defensive and Cautious strategies focus on wealth preservation in real terms whilst our Balanced, Growth and Adventurous strategies are more aligned to building wealth in real terms over the longer term.

-Investment strategy Active equity participation ranges Long-term equity participation
+Table 1: Overview of equity exposure within investment strategies Investment strategy Active equity participation ranges Long-term equity participation

 Defensive 0% to 20% 10%

 Cautious 20% to 40% 30%

 Balanced 40% to 60% 50%

 Growth 60% to 80% 70%

-Adventurous 80% to 100% 90%
+Source: Bordier LIK Adventurous 80% to 100% 90%